A Dog of Flanders (1959 film)

 A Dog of Flanders is a 1960 American drama film directed by James B. Clark, with stars David Ladd, Donald Crisp and Theodore Bikel.
 It is based on the 1872 novel of the same name by Ouida.
 It was released on March 17, 1960, by 20th Century Fox in CinemaScope and Color by De Luxe.

-Unlike the novel, which has a tragic end, the film has a happy ending for the boy and his dog.
+Unlike the novel, which has a tragic end; also like the 1935 different RKO film as well as the 1999 Warner Bros./Woodbridge film, the film has a happy ending for the boy and his dog.

-Spike (who played Old Yeller in the 1959 Disney Film) plays Patrasche in 20th Century Fox's A Dog of Flanders with Donald Crisp and David Ladd in 1959.
+"Patrasche" is played by Spike the Mastador, best known for playing the title character in the 1957 Disney film Old Yeller.

 Plot

 The emotional story of a boy, his grandfather, and his dog.
 The boy's dream of becoming a great classical painter appears shattered when his loving grandfather dies.